GNB-UAM/RTH_plot_design/README.md

 - plot_lib/ contains also the rest of the code use for plots

 ## How to include in RTHybrid
-Just need to copy plot_main.pyw, plot.sh and plot_lib folder in RTHybrid root folder
+Just copy these files in RTHybrid root folder:
+- plot_main.pyw
+- plot.sh
+- /plot_lib folder

 ## Requirements
 - Qt5